My Literacy Program in Grade 2/3 French Immersion

 SPEAKING

-Truth be told, this is the first year that I have explicitly taught speaking.
+Truth be told, I had never really explicitly taught speaking for the first few years of my career.
 I mean, we speak all the time and I have always had some speaking activities in my morning routine but…an actual speaking block, not until this year.
-In the fall I went to several pro-d workshops about the AIM Language program created by Wendy Maxwell.
+I went to several pro-d workshops about the AIM Language program created by Wendy Maxwell.
 I have incorporated a 15 minute speaking block 3-4 times per week.
 I am blown away at the amount of speaking that’s happening in my class and we are working hard towards a play (as part of the program).
 This year we only had time for one, we did “Le chat et la lune”.

 These aren’t cheap kits, and my district purchased it for us but I am totally sold, and will continue to use it.
 If you get a chance to attend any sessions about AIM, I would highly recommend it.